 The training is the reason that gunpowder weapons replaced bows and crossbows on the battlefield.
 You could train a recruit to use the early smooth-bore black powder guns acceptably in a few weeks, but it would take at least 10 years to get a longbowman up to standard.
 Crossbows were more difficult to learn than early guns, but much easier than longbows.

 By the way—that "primitive" sling?
 A weapon of terror.
 Ammo is basically infinite, you can use either specially-made shots or anything small and hard.
 The Romans dreaded sling-masters because they could kill armored soldiers through concussions.
 Reloading is extremely quick and trained sling wielders only needed one swing to get to full power.
 The slingshot is actually a step backwards in lethality.
-The Spanish armies included slingers until the 16th century - they could easily kill an unarmoured Moslem horseman at distance.
+The Spanish armies included slingers until the 16th century - they could easily kill an unarmoured Muslim horseman at distance.
 Slings were considered so deadly there was a time where their use could be considered a war crime.
+Again, they only disappeared because firearms developed to the point where they could do the same thing without years of training behind them.

 The deceased Norm Borlaug was quite possibly the exemplar of this trope in Real Life.
 He saved about 10 times more people from death than died in World War II.
 He spent decades interbreeding plants in a process even he admits damn near drove him insane with tedium.
 However, the result was the Green Revolution, which increased crop yields to such an extent as to save more than a billion people from dying of starvation.